Experience the legendary flaming colours and charm of New England.

-Just on the outskirts of Boston is pretty, historic village of Salem, which was the location for the famous Witch Trials of 1692.
-Once in Kennebunkport you can view the seasonal home of former U.S. President George Bush, hop on a lobster boat tour, or take a visit to famous Goat Island Lighthouse.
+Just on the outskirts of Boston is the pretty, historic village of Salem, which was the location for the famous Witch Trials of 1692.
+Once in Kennebunkport you can view the seasonal home of former U.S. President George Bush, hop on a lobster boat tour, or take a visit to the famous Goat Island Lighthouse.
 In the Seashore Trolley Museum, the world's oldest electric railway museum, you'll discover different modes of transport through the years.

-Historic Dock Square is the perfect spot to explore the eclectic boutiques and galleries.
+Historic Dock Square is the perfect spot to explore eclectic boutiques and galleries.
 Waterfront dining here too is recommended.

 In the evening head to Tides Beach Club for cocktails on the porch with sunset views.

 Cruising on Lake Winnipesaukee is a wonderful way to relax and sightsee.
 If you're looking for a nostalgic trip back in time take the Conway Scenic Railroad and enjoy an old-fashioned railroading experience.
 All trains depart from a beautiful 18th-century train station in North Conway Village.

 Distance: 105 miles